perfana/perfana-config-examples/maven/README.md

 ## Docker image for jMeter

-Build a docker image for jMeter and Maven in the `docker-jmeter` directory using `build.sh`.
-It builds an image with all needed files and config inside.

-Run in a cluster as:
+The jmeter image contains maven, j2i and pre-loaded dependencies for jMeter.

+Run as docker image with mapping the pom.xml and jmeter script files:

-    kubectl run -it --rm --restart=Never --image maven-jmeter-loadtest:v0.1 loadtest -- sh
+    docker run -it --rm --name loadtest --entrypoint sh \
+    -v $(pwd)/pom.xml:/loadtest/pom.xml \
+    -v $(pwd)/src:/loadtest/src \
+    perfana/maven-jmeter-loadtest:0.0.3

+Run in a kubernetes as demonstrated in `loadtest-example.yaml` file.

 At the shell command, type `mvn verify` to start the load test.
 Or replace `sh` with `mvn verify` to run directly.

+Build a new docker image for jMeter and Maven in the `docker-jmeter` directory using `build.sh`.

 ### Steps